Shipley, West Yorkshire: Religion

 Traditionally, non-conformist churches have predominated in Shipley and this is still the case to some extent today.
 There are four Methodist churches, which feature Victorian architecture.
 These are: Northcliffe on the site of a 'tin chapel', Crag Road, Saltaire and Christ Church at Windhill.
 Saltaire United Reformed Church was built in the Italianate style at the behest of Sir Titus Salt in 1859.
 It is a Grade I listed building.

 The first place of worship in Shipley was the Bethel Baptist Chapel in 1758, it was rebuilt in 1836 and demolished in the early 1970s and only part of the graveyard survives.
 A second Baptist chapel was built at Rosse Street near the town centre in 1865 and is still in use.
 There is a Victorian Salvation Army Citadel on Rhodes Place.

 Historically, Shipley was part of the parish of Bradford and did not have a church until well into the 19th century.
 The first Anglican church was the Gothic St Paul's on Kirkgate, consecrated by Edward Harcourt, Archbishop of York in 1826.
 It was built at a cost of £7,687.19s.3d, a gift of the nation under the Million Act, on land donated by John Wilmer Field, from the Shipley land-owning family.
 The parish of Shipley cum Heaton was created on 30 May 1828 by an order in council of King George IV.
 St Paul's is one of an identical pair of churches with Wilsden Church.
-A graveyard was added in 1860, but by 1895 was full and additional land at Hirst Wood was consecrated.
-The church seated 1488 and has an organ built by Binns of Bramley in 1892.
+A graveyard was added in 1860, but by 1895 this was full and additional land at Hirst Wood was consecrated.
+The church seated 1,488 and has an organ built by Binns of Bramley in 1892.

 Other Anglican churches in the town are St Margaret's, Frizinghall and St Peter's in Moorhead Lane.
 The later was commissioned in 1888 as a daughter church for St Paul's and consecrated in 1909 by the Bishop of Ripon.
 The Roman Catholic Church of St Theresa Benedicta and St Walburga, usually referred to as St Walburga's is situated on Kirkgate.